meganz/mpenc_doc/source/background.rst

 - size, location of storage
 - time, size, route of communications

 and probably more that we've missed.
-This is sometimes unavoidable, but not always.
-We'll keep this in mind for later.
+Generation of this information is often but not always unavoidable.
+We'll keep this topic in mind for later.

 We've enumerated the types of information that we have - membership, ordering, content, and side channel data.
 Next, we'll discuss how each of the abstract properties (from the previous section) apply to each of these types.

+We currently don't have a good model of what it precisely means to *rejoin* a session; we will probably revisit this topic in the future.

 .. [#keyv] for example, "WARNING: the authenticity and privacy of this session
     is dependant on the unknown validity of the binding $key |LeftRightArrow|